trinketapp/jekyll-tools/README.md

 ![](https://trinket.io/api/files/540a1bf83dd837df5415c56a/Screenshot-2014-09-05-at-4-17-47-PM.png)

-These trinkets support most of HTML and CSS, but not Javascript (yet).
+Note: These trinkets support most of HTML and CSS, but not Javascript (yet).
+Also, you can find a live version of the trinket above [here](https://trinket.io/html/47807974be).

 ## Customize!